secretstartups/handbook/quality/guidelines/reliable-tests/index.html.md

 **Note:** A test is still reliable if it fails due to a bug in the application code, or due to issues with the application infrastructure that the test is not expected to handle.

-**Note 2:** there's a detailed list of possible failures available in the debugging failing tests guideline, on [section 4.
-Classify and triage the failure](/handbook/engineering/quality/guidelines/debugging-qa-test-failures/#4-classify-and-triage-the-test-failure)
+**Note 2:** there's a detailed list of possible failures available in the debugging failing tests guideline, in the [Classify and triage the test failure section](/handbook/engineering/quality/guidelines/debugging-qa-test-failures/#classify-and-triage-the-test-failure)

 ### How to run the reliable tests